arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 ![Arduino App Lab IDE](assets/app-lab.png)

-To install it, go to the [software section](https://www.arduino.cc/en/software/) in our official website, scroll to Arduino App Lab and select your OS respective variant.
+To install it, go to the [software section](https://www.arduino.cc/en/software/) on our official website, scroll to Arduino App Lab and select your OS’s respective variant.

 ![Arduino App Lab Install](assets/app-lab-download.png)